andreabassetti/fairtrade/README.md

 The scatter plots we created helped us gain a basic understanding of the correlations present before running the machine learning model.
 Since we were running a binary model, it was important to add the size component to the scatter plots to better visualize the correlation.
 See below for the full code: https://github.com/andreabassetti/fairtrade/blob/b7743e121c2d8184e6ba57ef241f6d596a1fd70d/Database/Data%20Exploration%20(Scatter%20Plots)%20/scatterplots.ipynb

 ## Machine Learning Model:
 Our Machine learning model reads in a csv file that is edited from the Fair Trade USA Excel file we started with.
 We ran a Random Forest Classifier to identify which attributes from the survey are the best at helping predict the type of NPS score they are giving the farm.
 We initially began running a ternary (one more than a binary) model where there were three outcomes: promotor, neutral, or demotor.
 (This is a widely used score, here is more info about it: https://www.netpromoter.com/know/).
 After observing less than ideal results, we decided to reassess the binning parameters and switch to a binary outcome model with values of either promotor or demotor.
 Using a binary model for our analysis was essential in identifying the necessary attributes to make our prediction and yielded the highest accuracy possible without overfitting.
 The majority of the data had string values which was later cleaned and recoded to numerical values as to reflect our NPS scoring system.

 #### See full code here:
 https://github.com/andreabassetti/fairtrade/blob/main/Machine%20Learning%20Model/fairtrade_ML_Model_Segment2_RF_Classifier.ipynb

 We first read our CSV file with 3612 entries into Jupyter Notebook.

 For our preprocessing of the data, we dropped all of the columns that contained large amounts of missing fields.
-We then dropped the rows that contained responses such as 'refused' or 'don't know'.
+We then dropped the rows that contained worker responses such as 'refused' or 'don't know'.
 Next, we standardized the values in the columns so that they're consistent across the column (all ints).

 ![Screen Shot 2022-03-17 at 8 47 59 PM](https://user-images.githubusercontent.com/87248687/158916622-a5a6c6f9-7878-4210-8079-7181c7ee5835.png)

 We then dropped rows that contained nulled values.

 We also then created a new column called ‘factory_recommend_tf_score' based off of binning the scores into 2 categories (0 and 1).